NCAR/MTP/README.md

 ```
     git clone http://github.com/NCAR/MTP
 ```
- * Copy bat files from windows10 dir to Desktop
+ * Copy the shortcut bat files (which have an icon and look cool) from windows10 dir to Desktop
  * Edit the bat file and put in path\to\python.exe
  * Add --config=path\to\config\file for project you are going to run.